 Plain English Breakdown

-The official source does not provide details on what happens if the Governor fails to appoint a director after the board's temporary appointment.
-Additionally, while the bill has passed both chambers, its final status is still uncertain as it awaits executive action.
+The official source does not specify what happens if the Governor fails to appoint a permanent replacement after the temporary appointment ends.

-This law allows agricultural district boards to temporarily fill vacancies if the Governor does not do so within 90 days, ensuring a quorum can be established.
+This law allows agricultural district boards to temporarily fill vacancies if the Governor does not do so within 90 days and the board needs at least five members for a quorum.

 What This Bill Does

-- Allows the board of directors to appoint a temporary director if there is an empty seat and the Governor has not filled it in 90 days.
+- Allows the board of directors to appoint a temporary director if there is an empty position, the Governor has not filled it in 90 days, and the board lacks sufficient membership to establish a quorum.

 Who It Names or Affects